 Explain Bitcoin To Me Like I’m 5

 What is Bitcoin?
 Bitcoin is the first and most globally recognized cryptocurrency.
-That means it’s a currency backed by maths and cryptography, rather than by a single country or government.
+That means it’s a currency backed by math and cryptography, rather than by a single country or government.

-It’s free for anyone in the entire world to own and you can use it by sending or receiving it with other people just like any other money.
-Unlike fiat money though, it cannot be stopped or censored and its rules cannot be changed, no matter how rich or powerful a country or person is.
+It’s free for anyone in the entire world to own and you can use it by sending or receiving it to other people just like any other money.
+Unlike fiat money, it cannot be stopped or censored and its rules cannot be changed, no matter how rich or powerful a country or person is.

 Just like you need an email client to send and receive emails, you also need a special program called a “wallet” to send and receive bitcoins.
-There are many different wallet software programs (just like there are many different email programs) and they are free for anyone to use on desktops, laptops, phones or tablets.
+There are many different Bitcoin Wallet programs (just like there are many different email programs) and they’re free for anyone to use on desktops, laptops, phones or tablets.

 People use Bitcoin to send and receive monetary value just like they would with other currencies because it has its own special properties and can do things those other currencies can’t.
 For example, Bitcoin can be sent to anyone, anywhere in the world within a few minutes even if they have no bank account or are using a different currency than you are.